-The Kathy Leighton Resource Center houses the thousands of documents, photographs, books, maps, binders, histories, newspapers and other memorabilia that members of ECCHS has collected over the last 46 years to preserve our local history.
+The Kathy Leighton Resource Center houses the thousands of documents, photographs, books, maps, binders, histories, newspapers and other memorabilia that members of ECCHS have collected over the last 46 years to preserve our local history.

 We have histories that cover Bethel Island, Brentwood, Byron, Discovery Bay, Knightsen and Oakley, plus information on Contra Costa County and beyond.
 Included are over 450 family files with information on many of the pioneer and prominent families of East County.
 In addition, there are more than 20,000 photographs, original court documents and other valuable historical items (including a journal written by Charles Marsh, son of John Marsh).